-"One company should really operate the entire DLT technology [line],"
+"One company should really operate the entire DLT technology [line]," he said.

 Abraham contends that compatibility problems have arisen over the course of DLT's evolution because too many vendors have been in the mix.
 "Different road maps did not always share identical media," he said.

 "Benchmark has been on the rise in a declining market," Abraham said.
 "They may well be the only tape drive company that has had consecutive quarter-to-quarter growth for a long period of time."